 Let's get back to the headline of this article.
 Can the defense "CHOOSE" to hold off with his opening argument during a trial?
 The answer is yes, he can.
 If he chooses to use that strategy, that simply defers when he'll make his oepning remarks.
 I will tell you that I have been in practice for almost 29 years in New York.
 I have NEVER seen a defense lawyer not make ANY opening argument at some point during trial.
 That would be extremely risky.

-Post a Comment to "Can Defense Lawyer REFUSE to Make Opening Arguments at Trial"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Can a New York Lawyer Refuse to Make Opening Arguments"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."